AHemenwayKC/Fundraising_WebApp/README.md

 - Add attributes for credit card in the user model (RB) - Completed
 - Update Navbar logo to home page and fundraisers to correct page (AH) - Completed
 - Fix login partial and add login and register Functionality with the db (RB) - Completed
+- When "Launch a Fundraiser" is selected from navbar, end user should be prompted to create an account or login before being directed to fundraiser page. -